-Market Timing -- Saturday and Sunday mornings are great times to stop by St. Philip’s Plaza.
-No, this isn't a church, it's a shopping center, and on weekend mornings, there is a wonderful little farmers’ market here.
-You can pick up organic bread, prickly pear cactus juice and jelly, homemade tamales, Mexican cheeses, and plenty of produce.
-Stock up here and then head to Sabino Canyon Recreation Area for a picnic.
+Saturday and Sunday mornings are great times to stop by St. Philip’s Plaza, just across the street from a historic Episcopalian church on the corner of Campbell Avenue and River Road.
+On weekend mornings, there is a wonderful little farmers’ market here.
+You can pick up organic bread, prickly-pear cactus juice and jelly, homemade tamales, Mexican cheeses, and plenty of produce.
+Stock up here, and then head to Sabino Canyon Recreation Area for a picnic.

 Bakeries, Cafes & Quick Bites

 For some of the best espresso in Tucson, head to Raging Sage Coffee Roasters, 2458 N. Campbell Ave. (tel.
 520/320-5203); prices are high, but the espresso here sure is tasty.
 If you've been visiting the museums on the University of Arizona campus and need a pick-me-up, try Caffe Luce, 943 E. University Blvd., no. 191 (tel.
 520/207-5504), which is directly across the street from the campus.
 If you're a tea person, be sure to check out Seven Cups, 2516 E. Sixth St. (tel.
 520/881-4072), a traditional Chinese tearoom in a hip residential neighborhood near the University of Arizona.